saitheninja/Shenanijam-2019/README.md

 ### Resources

 - [Font](https://www.dafont.com/early-gameboy.font)
-- Noise by me banging away on an LMMS VST
+- Noise and/or music by me banging away on an LMMS VST
 - Art by me
 - Good code by the helpful tutorial makers of the internet
 - Bad code by me